Bounded-Abstention Pairwise Learning to Rank

-Theorem \ref{thm:opt} extends the result for probabilistic classifiers by \citet{DBLP:journals/jmlr/FrancPV23} to the pairwise-learning-to-rank-with-ties task.
-We provide the proof in \cref{Appendix:proofs}.
-Intuitively, $\beta$ is the $c$-th conditional-risk quantile.
+where $\beta = \inf \left\{a: \iint_{\riskLowerA} p(\mbx,\mbx')d\mbx d\mbx' \geq c \right\}$. \end{theorem} \begin{proof} The proof is provided in \cref{prf:thm_3_1}. \end{proof} Intuitively, $\beta$ is the $c$-th conditional-risk quantile.
 The conditions of the theorem can be read as: we should abstain on those pairs where the conditional risk is above $\beta$ (p3), and accept those where it is below $\beta$ (p1).
 For pairs with conditional risk equal to $\beta$, the abstention is random with a probability that satisfies (p2).
 Moreover, notice that assuming a symmetric loss guarantees that we reject consistently both $(\mbx, \mbx')$ and $(\mbx', \mbx)$ pairs for a given $\beta$.
-This intuition is further formalized in the following result, with the proof also provided in \cref{Appendix:proofs}.